loftusa/nn-and-dl/README.md

 - finish week 2 videos

 week 2 01/30
+- videos for week 2 done
-- homework for week 1, 2 done, posted in this github repo
+- homework for week 2 attemped, posted in this github repo

 week 3 02/06
+- videos for week 3 done
-- homework for week 3 done
+- homework for week 3 attempted

 week 4 02/13
+- videos for week 4 done
-- homework for week 4 done
+- homework for week 4 attempted